Homemade vegan sweet potato casserole, just in time for Thanksgiving dinner!

 Both vegans and non vegans will love this version of the classic Thanksgiving dish – and there’s one secret baking trick that makes all the difference.

-Also Try This Vegan Cornbread Recipe
+Also try this Vegan Cornbread Recipe

-So What’s The Secret Baking Trick?
+The Secret Baking Trick

 Most traditional sweet potato casserole recipes call for steaming the sweet potatoes separately, then piling on a ridiculous amount of butter and sugar—shockingly up to a full cup of sugar in some recipes—and baking the casserole in the oven.